WESTERN CIVILIZATION 104B

 http://www.kirshnerisms.com/gradeswc.html

-In case of an emergency you can call me or text me at (510) 468-6307.
-Please be clear in your message about why you are calling, the date and the time, as my answering machine on this cell phone fails to give me the latter information.
+TELEPHONE: In case of an emergency, you can call me or text me at (510) 468-6307.
+Please be clear in your message about why you are calling and leave the date and the time.